goyalpramod/goyalpramod.github.io/_blogs/demysitifying_diffusion_models.markdown

 In summary:

 - **Original Artwork ($\mathbf{x}_0$)**: We start with a clean image from our dataset.
-- **Progressive Damage (t)**: We simulate different levels of damage by choosing a random time step t.
+- **Progressive Damage (t)**: We simulate different levels of damage by choosing a random timestep t.
 It's like choosing how degraded we want our image to be.
 - **Adding Known Damage ($\mathbf{x}_t$)**: We add a specific amount of Gaussian noise to our image based on t.
 This is like deliberately damaging the artwork in a controlled way, where we know exactly what damage we added.
 - **Training the Restorer**: Our neural network (like our art restorer) looks at the damaged image and tries to identify what damage was added.
 The loss function $\|\epsilon - \epsilon_\theta(x_t,t)\|_2$ measures how well the network identified the damage.